← Reference Deep-Dives Reference Deep-Dive · 11 min read

 Category definition research explores how buyers think about the problem space your product addresses.
 It reveals which categories they search within, what language they use to describe the problem, and how they mentally organize the competitive landscape.
 A company that discovers its buyers think in terms of “workflow automation” rather than “project management” can reposition its entire go-to-market approach around the language buyers actually use.

 This research is especially critical during market transitions.
 When AI capabilities started reshaping the writing tools category, companies that ran perception research early discovered that buyers were creating a new mental category, “AI writing assistants,” that was distinct from the existing “writing tools” and “content management” categories.
 Companies that positioned into the emerging category early captured disproportionate market share.
+The same dynamic is playing out now across customer support, sales engagement, and developer tooling — categories where the language is shifting fast enough that 18-month-old positioning is already stale.

 3. Switching Trigger Analysis